Hamlet: 21st century

-Hamlet continues to be staged regularly.
-Actors performing the lead role have included: Simon Russell Beale, Ben Whishaw, David Tennant, Tom Hiddleston, Angela Winkler, Samuel West, Christopher Eccleston, Maxine Peake, Rory Kinnear, Oscar Isaac, Michael Sheen, Christian Camargo, Paapa Essiedu and Michael Urie.
+Hamlet remains one of the most frequently staged of all plays in the English-speaking world and elsewhere.
+The Internet Broadway Database lists a total of 66 productions, and Theatricalia lists 324 in England.
+Actors performing the lead role since 2000 have included: Simon Russell Beale, Ben Whishaw, David Tennant, Tom Hiddleston, Angela Winkler, Samuel West, Christopher Eccleston, Maxine Peake, Rory Kinnear, Oscar Isaac, Christian Camargo, Paapa Essiedu and Michael Urie.

-In May 2009, Hamlet opened with Jude Law in the title role at the Donmar Warehouse West End season at Wyndham's Theatre.
-The production officially opened on 3 June and ran through 22 August 2009.
-A further production with Jude Law ran at Elsinore Castle in Denmark from 25 to 30 August 2009, and then moved to Broadway, and ran for 12 weeks at the Broadhurst Theatre in New York.
+Starting in May 2009, Jude Law played Hamlet in London, Elsinore Castle, and New York.
 In October 2011, a production starring Michael Sheen opened at the Young Vic, in which the play was set inside a psychiatric hospital.

-In 2013, American actor Paul Giamatti played the title role of Hamlet in modern dress, at the Yale Repertory Theatre, at Yale University in New Haven, Connecticut.
+In 2013, Paul Giamatti played the title role in modern dress at the Yale Repertory Theatre.

-The Globe Theatre of London initiated a project in 2014 to perform Hamlet in every country in the world in the space of two years.
+Shakespeare's Globe initiated a project in 2014 to perform Hamlet in every country in the world in the space of two years.
 Titled Globe to Globe Hamlet, it began its tour on 23 April 2014, the 450th anniversary of Shakespeare's birth, and performed in 197 countries.

-Benedict Cumberbatch played the role for a 12-week run in a production at the Barbican Theatre, opening on 25 August 2015.
-It was called the "most in-demand theatre production of all time" and sold out in seven hours after tickets went on sale 11 August 2014, more than a year before the play opened.
+Benedict Cumberbatch played the role for a 12-week run in a 2015 production directed by Lyndsey Turner at the Barbican Theatre.
+It was called the "most in-demand theatre production of all time" and sold out seven hours after tickets went on sale, more than a year before the play opened.
+This production also featured modern dress, and included Hamlet in a David Bowie-themed T-shirt.

-A 2017 Almeida Theatre production, directed by Robert Icke and starring Andrew Scott, was transferred that same year to the West End's Harold Pinter Theatre.

-Tom Hiddleston played the role for a three-week run at Vanbrugh Theatre that opened on 1 September 2017 and was directed by Kenneth Branagh.

-In 2018, The Globe Theatre's newly instated artistic director Michelle Terry played the role in a production notable for its gender-blind casting.
+A 2017 Almeida Theatre production, directed by Robert Icke and starring Andrew Scott, transferred that same year to the West End.
+Tom Hiddleston played the role for a three-week run at Vanbrugh Theatre in 2017 that was directed by Kenneth Branagh.
+In 2018, Shakespeare's Globe's new artistic director Michelle Terry played the role in a production notable for its gender-blind casting.

-A production by Bristol Old Vic starring Billy Howle in title role, Niamh Cusack as Gertrude, Mirren Mack as Ophelia opened on 13 October 2022.